aoligama/pokedex-vue/README.md

-# 🚀 Boilerplate Vue.js + Vuetify
+# 🚀 Pokedex Vue

-This is a boilerplate with Vue.js + Vuetify
+This is a simple Pokémon app made with Vue.js and Vuetify.

 ## 🛠 Tools
 - Vue.js